 You can’t afford to send everyone to PSA resident writing coach Mike Long’s intensive, interactive and vastly entertaining seminar, Strategic Speechwriting.
 But now you can bring Mike to your place, to teach the seminar virtually.

-He will teach the four elements, in the most incredibly practical terms—we’re talking samples, procedures and checklists:
+He will teach the five elements, in the most incredibly practical terms—we’re talking samples, procedures and checklists:

 Think Before You Write: A Speechwriter’s Guide to Planning and Prep: You wouldn’t set sail without a map for getting to the island—and to create a professional speech that finds its mark, you need a map, too, and a structure that works every time.

 Persuasion: Proven Techniques to Open Minds and Change Them: Facts and figures engage the intellect, but persuasion must also speak to the heart.
 Here’s how to use psychology, classical rhetoric, and the best ideas from marketing to get people to open their minds to your ideas.

 Vital Elements of a Vital Speech: Openings That Demand Attention and Closes That Demand Action: For a speech to connect with an audience and keep them engaged, the opening must make them want to hear more, and the closing must send them away inspired to take action.
 Professional speechwriters don’t guess at how to do that.

 How to Make Numbers Fascinating Even If You’re No Good at Math: Learn easy-to-master skills to make statistics memorable and persuasive.
 Using simple fractions and percentages to explain almost anything, no matter how complicated.
 Humanizing figures so audiences remember more—and feel it in their hearts, not just know it in their heads.

 Realpolitik for Leadership Communicators.
 A great speech draft that doesn’t make it through the approval process doesn’t make a sound.
 How to get good work approved and escape the corporate Jenga game.
 And many other practical lessons to bring your best ideas to fruition.